-Source short (Excel example: Szymanski et al., 1999)
+Source short (Example: Szymanski et al., 1999)

 implementation: represented as publication.citation_short

-DOI (Excel example: 10.1121/1.427121)

-implementation: represented as publication.doi

 Individual: Information about the test animal is collected here in a coherent manner.
 If the data can be clearly assigned to particular individuals, the following information is recorded separately.
 However, if no clear separation of the data can be established, the data shall be collected for all animals together and separated by a semicolon.
 If the information is identical for both animals, they need not be separated with a semicolon.
 It is then sufficient to record this information only once.